Responsible Office: Office for Sponsored Programs

 |In-Kind Cost Sharing is: Non-cash contribution of goods and services from the University or donations from third parties||Not required||Not required||Not required||N/A|

-1 Companion Account – An account that record cost -sharing amounts, often coded using the sponsored activity value with a non-sponsored fund value, in the Harvard chart of accounts.
+1 Companion Account – An account that record cost -sharing amounts, often coded using the sponsored activity and subactivity value with a non-sponsored fund value, in the Harvard chart of accounts.

 2 There may be exceptional cases in which a companion account cannot be used to track cost sharing.
 Therefore, a detailed listing must be provided at interim reporting periods and at award closeout.